The Sims 4 expansion packs: Acting career

 Get Famous adds the Actor active career, and is the main way of gaining fame in Get Famous.
 Actors must join one of two agencies to start getting auditions: "A.I.
 Staffing Agency" or "Everyday Extras Talent Agency".
 Either agency will send notifications reminding their actors to find auditions and getting gigs to start getting an income.
 Actors can succeed or fail in the audition.
 Auditions may be bypassed once the Sim reaches Level 3 in fame by obtaining the "established name" perk.

 When actors have an acting gig, they must attend to the studio lot and perform their daily tasks, consisting of getting their costume fitted, hair styled, practicing lines, talking with the director, etc. When the actor is ready, they can speak to the director and be directed to the main stage.
 In the main stage, the actor must carry out an array of actions, depending on their acting skill.

 Island Living

 The Sims 4: Island Living is the seventh expansion pack, released on June 21, 2019.
-It allows Sims to live in the world of Sulani, a tropical island.
+It allows Sims to live in the Polynesian-themed world of Sulani, a tropical island.
 Sims can enjoy themselves in relaxing beach activities, lounging in cool waters, or exploring the oceans by either snorkeling or canoeing, where they can meet mermaids and dolphins.
 A conservationist career is introduced along with several part-time jobs.
 It is the spiritual successor to The Sims 3: Island Paradise.